I noticed the title – Robert Andres -“Minimums and Goals” – I slipped this cassette into the player in my car. That’s right; it was a long time ago!

 Most of us tend to set goals – we tend to select them for the maximum.
 “I’m going to walk 5 km’s per day.”
 “I’m not going to eat sugar for a year.”
-I’m going to save some much of my wage every week.”
+I’m going to save some of my wage every week.”
 Etc. You can add to the list.

 What Robert taught me was the opposite … to look at the barest minimum that you could commit to that would still get you to your goal.
 There is no right or wrong here; it is the barest minimum that you set, no one else.
-And like most things you can change it if it is not working for you.
+And like most things, you can change it if it is not working for you.

-It was the type of goal that you can do easy day in day out.
+It was the type of goal that you can do easily day in day out.
 Week in week out, for as long as it takes you to reach the goal.
 Or it is an excellent principle to use to build a habit you can keep using for the rest of your life if the feeling takes you.

-One of the most memorable times I used this principle was when I was very ill and wasn’t able to work very many years, and even when I did return to work, it was in no way like the capacity to work that I had experienced in the past.
+One of the most memorable times I used this principle was when I was very ill and wasn’t able to work for many years, and even when I did return to work, it was in no way like the capacity to work that I had experienced in the past.

-I had found serval health practitioners who were helping me make slow progress.
+I had found several health practitioners who were helping me make slow progress.
 But I knew that my health was my responsibly, not theirs.
 Their particular set of skills would support me.
 However, I had to be willing to take on some disciplines that would help their care.

 Now, I never set a distance as my health was too unpredictable.
-If I had a predetermined distance it was going to set me up for failure, an excuse not to move that day, and discouragement.
-I knew it was vital that I felt like I had achieved something each day.
+If I had a predetermined distance, it was going to set me up for failure, an excuse not to move that day, and discouragement.
+I knew it was vital that I feel like I had achieved something each day.
 That my life, even if it was incredibly slow, was improving every day.
 That builds confidence and personal belief, and which gives us the courage to try again and take on another challenge.

 I applied this to other areas of life.

 One of my other standards is to write a list of what I would like to achieve the next day.
-Most days I write about half a dozen, they keep me on track.
+Most days I write about half a dozen.
+They keep me on track.

 I have also varied the minimum standard over time as life changes and grows.

-For example, of the health practices I put I place early on, was the practice of yoga.
+For example, of the health practices I put in place early on, was the practice of yoga.
 When I first started practising, I couldn’t even complete a class without lying down for a rest.
 A session of ten to fifteen minutes at home could put me in bed for an hour with three hot water bottles and an electric blank, just to get warm again.

 But I again I recognised early, that had I started to feel better.
 So, I set a couple of minimum standards around that practice.